Przemysław Pawlicki: Career

-Przemysław Pawlicki was nominated to ride in the Domestic Qualification for the 2010 Individual Speedway Junior World Championship, but finished 14th in the Domestic Semi-Final and was knocked out of the competition.
-After the Domestic Final, national team manager Marek Cieślak, nominated him and Dawid Lampart as a "wild card" for the Under-21 World Championship.
+In 2011, he won the bronze medal at the 2011 Speedway Under-21 World Championship and finished second in the Polish Individual Speedway Championship.
+In 2015, he won a bronze medal at the Speedway World Cup.

 In August 2017, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2018 Speedway Grand Prix.
+He also finished runner-up again in the Polish Individual Speedway Championship.

 In 2023, he signed for Piraterna in the Swedish Elitserien.
+In October 2023, he paired up with Szymon Woźniak to become the European Pairs champion.

+In 2024, he won the European Team Speedway Championship.

 Personal life

 His father Piotr Pawlicki, Sr. (born 31 July 1963) was also a speedway rider.
 Przemysław's brother Piotr Pawlicki, Jr. (born 30 November 1994) is also a professional rider.